joshivaibhav/Fetch-Rewards-Assessment/README.md

 There are number of ways to view the response of the API endpoint.
 You can either use the terminal go for a convenient API client like Postman.
 Examples for both are provided below.

 ## 1) Using the 'curl' command
-Curl is a very handy command to fire HTTP requests from the terminal.
+Curl is a very handy command to fire HTTP requests from the command-line / terminal.

 ### ---> Add points to user account (/add_points)